supercard-archive/supercard-sd-patcher/README.md

 a rom. care was taken to run numerous checks on the patched/truncated roms to make sure they match the output of Supercardsd.exe with untruncated input.

+upon executing `patcher`, it will extract the game code from the rom, and then, depending on steps selected, apply one or more of those patches to a copy of the input rom, then save it to output file, optionally accompanied by sav and sci (real time save) files.

 disadvantages of this approach
 ------------------------------
 the original supercard sd sw has the following additional features, not covered